-Morning teas are a time for med students to catch up with each other and have a break.
-They are also a time to have a think and chat about their current mental health and wellbeing - "how are you looking after yourself today?"
+Morning teas are a time for students to catch up with each other and have a break.
+They are also a time to think and have a chat about your current mental health and wellbeing- "How are you looking after yourself today?"

 Traditionally held during Mental Health Week in October, Blue Week is an initiative of the Australian Medical Student Association (AMSA) - designed to raise awareness of mental health issues.